-\subsection{Classical Solutions}
+\subsection{Classical solutions}

 In these lectures we discuss classical solutions in open bosonic SFT.
-The interest of this subject originates in the problem of background independence in string theory.
-In string theory, we always start with the action for a relativistic string moving in some background---a spacetime, perhaps with D-branes or fluxes.
-Quantizing the action gives a perturbative description of string scattering in that background.
-Therefore, each background defines a different ``version" of string theory.
-The widespread assumption is that all of these versions of string theory are equivalent, in the sense that they represent perturbative expansions of the same fundamental theory around different vacua.
+Interest of this subject in large part originates in the problem of background independence in string theory.
+In string theory, we always start with the action for a relativistic string moving in some background---a spacetime, perhaps with D-branes, fluxes, orbifolds or orientifolds.
+Quantizing the string action gives a perturbative description of string scattering in that background. {\it A priori}, each background represents a different version of string theory.
+But the widespread assumption is that all of these string theories are equivalent, in the sense that they represent perturbative expansions of the same fundamental theory around different vacua.
 One way to see that this is likely is that the spectrum of the string always includes particle states which represent linearized deformations in the choice of background.
 The most famous example of course is the graviton, which represents linearized deformations in the shape of spacetime.
 In the context of perturbative string scattering, however, the background cannot change.
 Understanding the relation between different backgrounds requires something more powerful than the usual formulation of string theory.
-This is one of the primary motivations for string field theory.
-In SFT, different backgrounds of string theory are represented as different classical solutions of the field equations.
+This is one of the motivations for string field theory.
+In SFT, string backgrounds are related as classical solutions of an underlying field equation.
 This is exactly analogous to how, in general relativity, physical spacetimes are represented as solutions of Einstein's equations.

 Presently we are concerned with open bosonic strings.
 So the question is whether different D-brane configurations in bosonic string theory, for a fixed spacetime (or closed string) background, can be described as solutions to the field equations of open bosonic SFT.
 Describing shifts in the closed string background either requires closed SFT or a much better understanding of quantum effects in open SFT.
-At present both approaches seem difficult, and we will have enough work understanding the open string sector.
+At present both approaches seem difficult.
+We will have enough work understanding the open string sector.